Will the MacBook Air ever get a Retina screen? And if so, when will the Retina MacBook Air come out?

 The latest 'word on the street' (not our words) sounds to us like a bit of a long shot, but here goes.
 It's been suggested by a number of websites that Apple will launch its next range of MacBooks during the Christmas holidays.

 Aside from the obvious problem (which is that this would be an unbelievable nightmare for us poor souls in the media), this seems to be a case of a reasonable article by Boy Genius Report, written back in August, being rehashed and misinterpreted this month.

 For a start, BGR wrote that the next MacBook Air would be ready in time for the Christmas holidays, not launched during them (releasing during the holidays would be a truly bizarre move, denying the products access to the lucrative pre-Christmas shopping period).
 That nuance seems to have been lost in translation.
 And beyond this, the article was as we said written in August, at which point a pre-Christmas launch still seemed possible.
 Now we're pretty much certain that the Retina MacBook Air will have to wait until 2015.

-We've been awaiting the launch of a new MacBook Air for some time - while earlier this summer Apple made a few tweeks to the MacBook Air line up, this was mainly to reduce prices, the processor bump was very slight.
+We've been awaiting the launch of a new MacBook Air for some time.
+Back in summer 2014 Apple made a few tweaks to the MacBook Air line up, but this was mainly to reduce prices; the processor bump was very slight.
 Read our reviews of the current MacBook Air range here: 11in 2014 MacBook Air review and MacBook Air 2014, 13in, review.

 What people are really waiting for is a new MacBook Air with Intel's (delayed) Broadwell processor, and a Retina display.